 Yes, everything is kept completely confidential between you and your counsellor with a few exceptions:

-- If there is a danger that you will immediately hurt someone else, your counsellor is legally and ethically required to inform the person (s) and/or the appropriate authorities to keep that person(s) safe.
+- If there is a danger that you will immediately hurt someone else, your therapist is legally and ethically required to inform the person (s) and/or the appropriate authorities to keep that person(s) safe.

-- If your counsellor has reasonable grounds to suspect a child presently under the age of 16 is in need of protection, in other words, has been, or is in danger of physical, sexual, or mental abuse or neglect, they are legally and ethically required to inform the appropriate authorities.
+- If your therapist has reasonable grounds to suspect a child presently under the age of 16 is in need of protection, in other words, has been, or is in danger of physical, sexual, or mental abuse or neglect, they are legally and ethically required to inform the appropriate authorities.

-- If a known sexual perpetrator is in close contact with a child presently under the age of 16, your counsellor is legally and ethically required to report this individual to the appropriate authorities.
+- If a known sexual perpetrator is in close contact with a child presently under the age of 16, your therapist is legally and ethically required to report this individual to the appropriate authorities.

-- If your counsellor becomes aware of sexual abuse being committed by a member of a regulated health profession, they are obliged to report this to the College that the individual is associated with or to the proper authorities.
+- If your therapist becomes aware of sexual abuse being committed by a member of a regulated health profession, they are obliged to report this to the College that the individual is associated with or to the proper authorities.

 Clients work collaboratively with mental health professionals to establish therapeutic goals and work towards self-improvement and understanding.